JingyuZhang-01/Robot-Manipulation-Based-on-LLM-VLM/README.md

 Two separate Conda environments need to be active, each running a specific process.
--In the RealEnv environment:
+- In the RealEnv environment:
-Run the main execution script:
 ```bash
 conda activate RealEnv
 python runmain.py
 ```
--In the graspnet environment:
+- In the graspnet environment:
-Run the GraspNet inference script:

 ```bash
 conda activate graspnet
 python grasp_github.py